cepthomas/SbotRender/README.md

 - Version to render markdown file to html using [Markdeep](https://casual-effects.com/markdeep/).
 - Note that relative links (like graphics) are currently broken.
 If it's important, you should manually copy them to the temp directory.

 Built for Windows and ST4.
-Other OSes and ST versions will require some hacking.

 Requires SbotCommon plugin.